MrPsycho5/personal-website/source/_posts/Proxmox-on-OVH-Kimsufi-behind-single-IP-NAT.md

 Usually `vmbr0` is the `[PUBLIC_INTERFACE]`.

-To make the changes live without restarting the interaface or rebooting the node you can execute the iptables command manually.
+To make the changes live without restarting the interface or rebooting the node you can execute the iptables command manually.

 #### To enable port forwarding